ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ### Protocol Features

+- Cookie-based DoS mitigation.

-- Handshake properties of TLS.
+See also the properties of TLS.
-- Multiple encrypted streams over a single connection without head-of-line blocking.
-- Packet payload encryption and complete packet authentication (with the exception of the Public Reset packet, which is not authenticated).

 ### Protocol Dependencies